Menu

 Click the title for more information.

-Visits are arranged to important or interesting collections, such as Exbury, Ken Hall’s National Plant Collection on the Isle of Wight and Steve Eyre's National Collection in Devon; also to interesting gardens such as Victoria Wakefield’s Bramdean.
+Visits are arranged to important or interesting collections, such as Exbury and Ken Hall’s National Plant Collection on the Isle of Wight.
 Other visits are often arranged and these are publicised in the Journal and on the Society website.

-We normally exhibit at the Malvern Autumn Show and have won medals, including Gold.
+We exhibited for a number of years at the Malvern Autumn Show and have won medals, including Gold.

 The Annual General Meeting , usually held on a Saturday in early November, is an important opportunity for members to get together.
 As well as the formal business, there are usually illustrated lectures and talks, friendly competitions, displays, demonstrations and, of course, plant sales.
 Lunch provides an opportunity for informal exchange of information.